Angel-ML/angel/docs/apis/GlobalMetrics_en.md

     ```

 	* **metric(metricName: String, metricValue: Double)**
-	     Now we add a value to the metric with the metricName:
+	     This method adds a value to the metric registered under metricName, as follows:

     ```java
 	// Add train loss value to "train.loss"